Micholms/Graphormer_IR_user_friendly/README.md

 This will generate four files: _training_dataset.csv_, _testing_dataset.csv, valid_indices.csv_ and _train_indices.csv_ (placed in a folder named _Data_splits_.
 Move this to main folder for easier access.)
 The gen_splits code can be tested with the _NIST_IR_Dataset.csv_ as input, and then this can be used for training and evaluation.

+_NOTE_: It is important that the data used is in the range 400 to 4000 cm-1 with steps of 2 cm-1.

 **Usage**
 ----------------------------------------------------------------------